Editor’s Note: We have produced a brand new video to accompany this content.

 Ideal Candidate Profile

 We identify our ideal candidate using our Ideal Candidate Profile.
-We build an it from the following components: specifics for the role, key culture drivers, and the job description.
+We build it from the following components: specifics for the role, key culture drivers, and the job description.

 1. Specifics for the Role